 On its website, Google writes:

-I’m not sure even we know.
+I’m not sure even we know.”

 The company adds, “Still, while there’re some differing opinions about when to bust out the candles and cake, one fun fact is that our first doodle was posted even before Google was officially incorporated (August 30th, 1998 vs. September 4th, 1998).
 With a company that’s got fun as deeply embedded in its DNA as Google, it seems fitting that any function would be a real bash, if you will.”

 However, now, Google officially celebrates its birthday with a Google Doodle on September 27.
-It is said that Google changed and fixed a date to gain some media attention when Yahoo! had started giving a tough competition to Google.
+It is said that Google changed and fixed a date to gain some media attention when Yahoo! started giving tough competition to Google.

-In their founders’ letter, Larry Page and Sergey Brin say: “Google is not a conventional company.
+In their founders’ letter, Larry Page and Sergey Brin said: “Google is not a conventional company.
 We do not intend to become one.
 Throughout Google’s evolution as a privately held company, we have managed Google differently.”